 Maybe you need to mix two personalities, but never more than that.

-Personality group 1: an open, friendly, playful approach.
+Personality group 1: an open, friendly, playful approach

 You want to attract younger customers, maybe even teenagers up to 25 years old, who love colors, playfulness, and a casual environment.